rsliter/rsliter.github.com/source/_posts/2013-08-29-rails-y-las-taquerias.markdown

 chose to explain the Rails MVC framework with a taquería analogy.

-This talk was originally given in Spanish, so I've provided a Spanish transcript as well as a rough English translation, below.
+This talk was originally given in Spanish, so I've provided a Spanish transcript as well as a rough English translation below.

 <iframe src="http://www.slideshare.net/slideshow/embed_code/25738957"
 width="427" height="356" frameborder="0" marginwidth="0"